ballerina-platform/ballerina-dev-website/learn/user-guide/ballerina-packages/dependencies.md

 version = "0.99.4”
 ```

-When we execute `bal build`, the Dependencies.toml is created if at least one dependency is referred to its stable version.
-From the second build onwards, the compiler honors the version declared in the Dependencies.toml file until we choose to update the Dependencies.toml file.
+When we execute `bal build`, the `Dependencies.toml` is created if at least one dependency is referred to its stable version.
+From the second build onwards, the compiler honors the version declared in the `Dependencies.toml` until we choose to update the file.

-We can also update the dependencies in the Dependencies.toml file.
-When we find a newer version of the ballerina/io package which we want to use in our code, we have the option to either delete the corresponding dependency declaration from the TOML file or update the version.
+When we find a newer version of the `ballerina/io` package which we want to use in our code, we have the option to either delete the corresponding dependency declaration from the `Dependencies.toml` file or update the version.
 If we delete the dependency declaration, then the compiler updates the file with the latest version during the next build.

-When the Dependencies.toml is updated by a build, only stable versions are recorded.
+When the `Dependencies.toml` is updated by a build, only stable versions are recorded.
 If any pre-release versions are used that need to be locked, then they must be manually added to the file.

 ### Version compatibility

-Abiding by the common convention of [Semantic Versioning](https://semver.org/), Ballerina considers versions to be **compatible if the major versions are equal and NOT zero**.
+Abiding by the specifications of [Semantic Versioning](https://semver.org/), Ballerina considers two versions to be **compatible if the major versions are equal and not zero**.
 A few examples would be as follows:

-* 0.2.3 and 0.2.4 are considered incompatible since the major version is zero
+* 0.2.3 and 0.2.4 are considered incompatible since the major version is zero, major version zero is considered as unstable
 * 1.2.3, 1.2.4, and 1.4.5 are compatible; 1.4.5 will be considered as the latest
 * 1.2.3-alpha, 1.2.3-alpha.2 and 1.2.3-beta are compatible, 1.2.3-beta is considered as the latest
 * 1.2.3-alpha, 1.2.3-beta, 1.2.4-alpha are compatible, 1.2.4-alpha is considered as the latest

-This rule is used during the package resolution process and if any two incompatible versions are found in the dependency graph an error will be thrown failing the build.
+This rule is used during the package resolution process and if any two incompatible versions of the same package are found in the dependency graph, an error will be thrown failing the build.

 For example, if one dependency in your package depends on version `1.0.0` of `ballerina/log` package and another dependency depends on `2.0.0-beta.1` of the same, the build will fail with the following error in the console.